What’s the Processing Time for P Visas in 2025?

 • Keep records of submission, tracking numbers, and USCIS receipts

-Delays often impact longer-term timelines like green card wait time or I 485 processing times, so getting it right from the beginning is critical.
+Delays often impacts longer-term timelines like green card wait times or I-485 processing times, so getting it right from the beginning is critical.

 Final Thoughts: What to Expect in 2025